EricWehrly/dice/docs/prompt_text.md

      - Browser storage.
      - A default discard behavior ("/dev/null").

-4. Data loading system
+4. **Data Loading System**:

-   1. Default to data stored as JSON objects in bundled script files, for simplicity, to be iterated on later.
+   - Default to data stored as JSON objects in bundled script files, for simplicity, to be iterated on later.

 Include sample JSON files and placeholder classes to demonstrate these systems in action.
 """

 ---

-#### Layer 3: Test-Driven Development Setup
+#### Layer 4: Test-Driven Development Setup

 """
 You are tasked with configuring a test-driven development setup for the previously generated project.
 Your output must include: